wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

 # Filters to be applied to metrics collected by a source or reported by sinks.
 filters:
   # List of glob patterns.
-Only metrics with names matching the whitelist are reported.
+Only metrics with names matching the list are reported.
-  metricWhitelist:
+  metricAllowList:
   - 'kube.dns.http.*'
   - 'kube.dns.process.*'

   # List of glob patterns.
-Metrics with names matching the blacklist are dropped.
+Metrics with names matching the list are dropped.
-  metricBlacklist:
+  metricDenyList:
   - 'kube.dns.go.*'

   # Map of tag names to list of glob patterns.
-Only metrics containing tag keys and values matching the whitelist will be reported.
+Only metrics containing tag keys and values matching the list will be reported.
-  metricTagWhitelist:
+  metricTagAllowList:
     env:
     - 'prod*'
     - 'staging*'

   # Map of tag names to list of glob patterns.
-Metrics containing blacklisted tag keys and values will be dropped.
+Metrics containing these tag keys and values will be dropped.
-  metricTagBlacklist:
+  metricTagDenyList:
     env:
     - 'test*'